-Autumn flourishes transform the northern hemisphere with fiery foliage, temperate climes and (for the most part) fewer crowds, making this a prime time for sightseeing and soaking up some culture.
+Autumn flourishes transform the northern hemisphere with fiery foliage, temperate climes and (for the most part) fewer crowds, making September a prime time for sightseeing and soaking up some culture.

 Visit delightful Dublin for history, humour and cosy evenings at the pub; travel back in time and discover Beijing’s ancient treasures; spark the imagination at Tibet’s magical Buddhist sites; and take a peaceful stroll through England’s postcard-perfect villages.

 Get a taste of Dublin in its mellowest season

 Dublin in September, often the sunniest month, sees a diminishing numbers of tourists, after the crowds of July and August have dispersed.
 This city is many things to many people.
 Yes, you’ll find lively pubs (and they deserve detailed examination), historic marvels, humour and national pride, but Dublin is also a cultural powerhouse, boasting magnificent galleries and museums, notably the Chester Beatty Library in Dublin Castle, one of Europe’s finest.
 During September, too, the Irish capital welcomes hundreds of arts performances during the fortnight-long Dublin Fringe Festival.

 - Trip plan: Wander the genteel streets of the Georgian Southside, admiring the ancient illuminated Book of Kells (and the spectacular library in which it’s displayed) in Trinity College, mighty Dublin Castle and the arts-and-bars hub of Temple Bar, then sample the Guinness in one (or more) of the famed music-filled bars to experience a night of legendary Irish bonhomie.
 Repeat till you’re out of time, money or stamina…

 - Need to know: If there's an event on at Croke Park, you can expect it to be very busy in the area.
 The All-Ireland championship finals of Gaelic football are sometimes held at the start of September.